 As part of the Texas Clear Lanes initiative, TxDOT secured congestion relief funding in 2016 for the SH 121/360 interchange, and in 2017 for the SH 121 interchanges at I-635 and FM 2499.

 The SH 121/360 interchange improvements include new direct connectors for SH 114, SH 121 and SH 360.
 Construction on the direct connectors began in August 2016 and is expected to reach substantial completion in late 2018.
-The SH 121 interchanges at I-635 and FM 2499 are estimated to begin construction in summer 2018.
+The SH 121 interchanges at I-635 and FM 2499 began construction in August 2018.